Nils277/LynxLauncherTheme/Theme_Items.md

 ## Icons

+**ICON_SEARCH_RESULT_APPS**
+Icon for the header of the app search results.

 **ICON_SEARCH_RESULT_CONTACT**
-Icon for the header of search results in the contacts.
+Icon for the header of contacts search results.

 **ICON_SEARCH_RESULT_SETTING**
-Icon for the header of search results in the settings.
+Icon for the header of settings search results.

 **ICON_SEARCH_RESULT_CALCULATOR**
-Icon for the header of search results for a mathematical result.
+Icon for the header of search results for a mathematical equation.

 **ICON_SEARCH_RESULT_RECENT**
-Icon for the header when the recently used search results are shown.
+Icon for the header when the recent search results are shown.

 **ICON_SEARCH_RESULT_WEB**
 Icon for the header for the online search options.

 **ICON_SEARCH_RESULT_SHORTCUTS**
-Icon for the header of search results in the shortcuts
+Icon for the header of shortcuts search results.

 # Search bar
 The search bar is placed on top of most screens and can be used to start a fast search for apps, contacts etc.